takagi/common-lisp-script/README.md

 ## Milestones (not fixed)

-1. Partially works, even not efficiently enough.
+1. Compiling a file
+  - Compile a Common Lisp source file to a javascript source file.
-  - This is already achieved with jscl, see `sample/sample01` application.
+  - Already achieved with jscl, see `sample/sample01` application.
-  - With partial specification compliance.
-  - Take a bit long time for practical use to compile functions on jscl on javascript VM.
+  - Take a bit long time for practical use to compile all functions on jscl on javascript VM.

-1. Partially works, efficiently enough.
+1. Compiling a file, efficiently enough.
   - Find jscl can be optimized enough for practical use.
-  - With partial specification compliance.
   - Implementing another CL-to-js compiler would take too long time.
   - See 'Approaches'.

-1. Compiling a file
-  - Compile a Common Lisp source file to a javascript source file.
-  - Already achieved at Milestone 1.

 1. Compiling multiple files
   - Compile multiple Common Lisp source files to a javascript source file.